Perturbation Duality for Robust and Distributionally Robust Optimization: Short and General Proofs: ``Primal-Worst Equals Dual-Best" via Perturbations

 is a {primal-worst} problem.
 We remark that $-\infty<f_i<+\infty$ for all $x\in X$ and $z\in Z$; consequently, both $f_i(\cdot, z)$ and $f_i(x, \cdot)$ are continuous for any $(x, z) \in X\times Z$.
 For primal-worst problems of the form \eqref{eq::P-W}, \cite{beck2009duality} introduce a procedure for obtaining a lower bound in the form of another optimization problem, which they refer to as the \emph{dual-best} problem.
 When tight, a duality relationship holds between pessimistic and optimistic mathematical programming formulations termed \emph{primal-worst equals dual-best}.
 Since \cite{beck2009duality}, there have been several follow-up works, including \cite{jeyakumar2010strong,jeyakumar2014strong} and \cite{zhen2025unified}, that explore this duality.
 As it stands, the literature now presents a variety of dual-best problems derived and studied under different (combinations of) duality theories, e.g., Lagrangian, Conic, and Fenchel, resulting in both convex and nonconvex formulations.

-In the remainder of this section, we advocate and pursue a perturbation duality approach to the formulation of dual-best and the study of its equality to primal-worst.
-We demonstrate the flexibility of this approach in unifying the various formulations from the literature, as well as its capacity to facilitate short, simpler proofs.
+In the remainder of this section, we pursue a perturbation duality approach to the formulation of dual-best and the study of its equality to primal-worst.
+We demonstrate the flexibility of this approach in unifying the various formulations from the literature, as well as its capacity to facilitate streamlined proofs.